gluster/gluster-kubernetes/docs/setup-guide.md

 		Adding device /dev/xvdg ...
 OK
 ```

+### Create a volume for the heketi database

-6) Next we are going to use Heketi to provision a volume for it to storage its database:
+Next we are using the bootstrap Heketi instance to create a volume for the final heketi to storage its database:

 ```
 # heketi-client/bin/heketi-cli setup-openshift-heketi-storage
 # kubectl create -f heketi-storage.json
 ```

+### Delete the bootstrap Heketi

-Wait until the job is complete then delete the bootstrap Heketi:
+Wait unti the volume creation is complete, and then run:

 `# kubectl delete all,service,jobs,deployment,secret --selector="deploy-heketi" `

-Install Heketi service:
-* Deploy heketi.
+### Install the final heketi service

 Before deploying you will need to determine the Kubernetes API endpoint and namespace.
-In this example, we will use `https://1.1.1.1:443` as our Kubernetes API endpoint
+In this example, we will use `https://1.1.1.1:443` as our Kubernetes API endpoint.
+We are using the shipped [heketi-deployment.json](../config/heketi-deployment.json) file:

 ```
 $ sed -e "s#<HEKETI_KUBE_SECRETNAME>#\"$heketi_secret\"#" \
       -e "s#<HEKETI_KUBE_APIHOST>#\"http://1.1.1.1:443\"#" heketi-deployment.json | kubectl create -f -
 service "heketi" created
 deployment "heketi" created
 ```

 # Usage Example

 Normally you would need to setup another project for an applications, and setup the appropriate [endpoints and services](https://github.com/kubernetes/kubernetes/tree/master/examples/glusterfs).
 This creates 100GB Persistent volume which can be claimed from any application.